 Emergency Transport Scheme Helps More than 16,500 Pregnant Women in Labour and Maternal Emergencies to Attend Health Facilities in Nigeria

-In 2007, UNICEF announced that the current Adamawa Maternal Mortality Rate (MMR) of 1,549 deaths per 100,000 live births was significantly higher than the national rate.
-The ETS was set up specifically to address this, and our Chief Executive, Caroline Barber, hopes it can continue to bring this number down: “The number of women using the service is increasing year on year, alongside the number of successful cases, which is an encouraging sign for the sustainability of the scheme.”
+In 2007, UNICEF reported that the Adamawa Maternal Mortality Rate (MMR) of 1,549 deaths per 100,000 live births was significantly higher than the national rate.
+The ETS was set up specifically to address this, and our chief executive, Caroline Barber, hopes it can continue to bring this number down: “The number of women using the service is increasing year on year which is an encouraging sign for the sustainability of the scheme.”

-Since the start, 741 drivers have been trained in how to correctly lift and transport pregnant women to the health facilities.
-The service offered by the drivers is free of charge, with 96 per cent of ETS drivers – taxi drivers by trade – not asking for payment at the end of the journey.
+Since the start of the programme, 741 drivers have been trained on how to correctly lift and transport pregnant women to the health facilities.
+The service offered by the drivers is free of charge and our survey showed that 96 per cent of ETS drivers – taxi drivers by trade – did not ask for payment at the end of the journey.

+The ETS is implemented in partnership with local NGO Society for Family Health (SFH) and the National Union of Road Transport Workers (NURTW).
 Transaid also works in collaboration with several stakeholders, including the Ministry of Health, Ministry of Women Affairs and Social Development, and Ministry of Transport.
-Due to the originality of the ETS intervention, an increasing number of NGOs have shown an interest in collaborating to upscale the scheme to include additional Local Government Areas (LGA).
+Due to the originality of the ETS intervention, an increasing number of NGOs have shown an interest in collaborating to scale up the scheme to include additional Local Government Areas (LGA).

 The ETS sets out to provide an affordable, accessible and safe transport service for women facing a maternal health emergency.
-It received a £1 million grant from Comic Relief in 2013 which was used to set up the scheme.
-The grant was announced at our 15th anniversary celebrations and, as we approach our 20th year, Transaid will continue to grow the initiative to achieve the projected number of transfers.
+Transaid received a £1 million grant from Comic Relief in 2013 which was used to set up the scheme.
+The grant was announced at our 15th anniversary celebrations and, as we approach our 20th year, Transaid will continue to grow the initiative.